 South West Lakes Trust is the managing charity of SW Lakes Fishing.
 The charity is a member of The Angling Trust.
 In 2014, the South West Lakes fisheries hosted the Commonwealth Fly Fishing Championships; Scotland took gold and England won silver.

 Join qualified Fly Fishing Coach, Tony Hern and learn how to fly fish.
-These days will teach you about fly casting, tactics, knots and flies as well as providing the opportunity to watch a fly dressing demo.
+These 1-1 sessions will teach you about fly casting, tactics, knots and flies as well as providing the opportunity to watch a fly dressing demo.

 The “Kennick Bank pairs” is a bank fly fishing competition.
 The 2021 competition venue will be Kennick Reservoir, Bovey Tracey, Devon on Sunday 2 May 2021.
 The competition HQ is situated in the Lodge, by the boat moorings.